skx/maildir-tools/README.md

 Most of the sub-commands default to looking in `~/Maildir` but the `-prefix /path/to/root` will let you change the directory.
 Maildirectories are handled recursively, and things are pretty fast but I guess local SSDs help with that.
 For everything else there is always the option to cache things.

 # Sub-Commands

-This is a simple proof of concept, it might become more useful, it might become abandoned.

-Currently this project will build a single monolithic binary with a couple of sub-commands, run with no arguments to see usage information.
+Currently this project will build a single monolithic binary with a couple of sub-commands, run it with no arguments to see usage information.

 ## `maildir-tools maildirs`